Christoph Blocher: Early life

 Blocher was born 11 October 1940 in Schaffhausen, Switzerland, the seventh of eleven children, to Wolfram (1897–1972) and Ida (née Baur; 1908–1994).
 He primarily grew-up in Laufen-Uhwiesen and later in Kilchberg.
 His father was a pastor and his mother a homemaker.
 His second great-grandfather Johann Georg Blocher (1811–1899), a teacher, originally hailed from Beuggen near Rheinfelden in the Grand Duchy of Baden and immigrated to Switzerland around 1833, becoming a citizen in the village of Schattenhalb in the Bernese Alps, in 1861.

 Blocher served in the Swiss military as an Aerial Defense Regiment Commander and Colonel.
 Blocher earned a certificate at the Wülflingen school of agriculture.
 In 1961, Blocher began studying independently for the Swiss Matura.
 In 1963, Blocher completed and passed the exams for the Swiss Matura, and in 1964, he passed an additional exam in Latin to pursue legal studies at university.
 He then studied law at the University of Zürich, in Montpellier, and in Paris.
 He has a DEA degree in law, and in 1971, he was awarded a doctorate in jurisprudence from the University of Zürich.
 While at the University of Zürich, Blocher co-founded the Students' Ring, which opposed the 1968 student protests and the left-wing politics on university campuses.

-Business career
+Professional career

-Blocher started working at EMS-Chemie in 1969 as a student in its legal department.
-In 1972, Blocher was voted Chairman of the Board and CEO of the company, and in 1983, he purchased a majority of EMS-Chemie.
+In 1969, Blocher started his professional career by entering the legal department of EMS-Chemie (previously known as Emser-Werke AG) as a trainee and later legal counsel.
+In 1972, he was ultimately elected to serve as chairman of the board and general director, which position he held in economically difficult times.
+The company owner, Werner L. Oswald, passed away in 1979.
+In 1983, Blocher acquired EMS, after he unsuccessfully was looking for a buyer for the heirs of the company, through a leveraged buyout for roughly 16 million Swiss Francs.

+Blocher mainly financed the acquisition through loans backed by personal savings, securities and his family home in Feldmeilen, however most of it was debt capital.
+At the time of the acquisition, EMS had a market value of roughly 100–125 million Swiss Francs.
 When Blocher was voted into the Swiss Federal Council in 2003, he retired from all business functions in EMS and sold his majority holding to his four children on 30 December 2003.
 Blocher's oldest daughter, Magdalena Martullo-Blocher, became CEO of EMS on 1 January 2004.
 In 2014, Blocher bought shares of the newspaper Basler Zeitung and then bought the free newspaper Zehnder.
 In 2018, the magazine Bilanz estimated the Blocher family's fortune to be between 10 and 11 billion Swiss francs, placing it among the ten wealthiest families in Switzerland.